maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 # Subscription Signups

 Learn how to create signups (also called subscriptions) by signing up customers to products on your site.
 Before proceeding, we recommend familiarizing yourself with the basis of how subscriptions work.
-Please review our [subscription help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405577172749) for further details.
+Please review our ["Subscription" help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405577172749) for further details.

 ---